 Bear in mind when you are cleaning that the water pressure is greatest immediately in front of the nozzle: this means that stubborn dirt should be cleaned off at close range, while light dirt or sensitive surfaces should be cleaned from a greater distance.

-Moss not only forms a thick layer on paved surfaces, it also remains in the pores of the paving stones - to remove it effectively, you should use the Dirtblaster lance.
-If you wish to use the Vario lance, the Full Control trigger gun can be used to guide you to the correct pressure setting, ensuring a more powerful clean.
+- Since moss not only forms a thick layer on paved surfaces, but remains in the pores of the paving stones, the dirt blaster should be used to remove moss.
+If you wish to use the vario lance, the full control trigger gun can be used to guide you to the correct pressure setting, ensuring an optimal clean.

-The splash guard for the dirt blaster (available as an accessory) protects you from water splashing back.
+- The splash guard for the dirt blaster (special accessory) protects you from water splashing back.